![]() |

 |

-Click on the image to the right to view the complete Amstrad CPC Elite disc package |
+Click on the image to the right to view the complete Amstrad CPC Elite disc package.
+This included the Firebird Ship Identification Chart, plus the competition entry card and a copy of The Dark Wheel. |

 ![]() |

-The Amstrad CPC was a popular computer around the world and when Elite was released it was available in a number of languages. | |
+The Amstrad CPC was a popular computer outside the UK, and when Elite was released it was available in a number of languages. | |

 ![]() |